frconor-ebook/meditations/_posts/2025-06-13-generosity-towards-god.md

 Our Lord tells us in many places that we have to spend our earthly life in such a way as to win heaven (Matt.
 25:14-30).

 Our Lord compares our time on earth to a long-term leasing arrangement.
-It will be as when a man going on a journey called his servants and entrusted to them his property.
+"It will be as when a man going on a journey called his servants and entrusted to them his property.
 To one he gave five talents, to another two, to another one, to each according to his ability.
-Then he went away.
+Then he went away."

 The owner knew the capacity of each of his servants.
 He didn\'t want to burden every one of them with the same responsibility.
 That would have been unjust.